mrfinndev/DeFi-Tracker/README.md

-# DeFi Guardyan
+# DeFi Tracker

-DeFi Guardyan is a platform that allows users to monitor their DeFi positions health metrics
+### DeFi Tracker is a platform that allows users to monitor their DeFi positions health metrics